Scales & Arpeggios

 - 0 comments

-This guitar lesson sheds light on the different types of minor modes and scales that can be used in jazz music.
 They are built with different combinations of intervals starting on different steps of several scales as the major scale, the melodic minor, the harmonic minor, the harmonic major, the pentatonic scale and the bebop scale.

 -